databricks-industry-solutions/context-graph-analytics/README.md

 2. `coverage run -m pytest`
 3. `coverage report -m`

-### Development workflow
+### Test-driven development workflow

 This solution accelerator is based on a simple code generation framework that is controlled by a single configuration file `config/cga.json`.
 For simple notebooks, the `id` of a notebook specification corresponds to the jinja2 source template file in the `templates` folder and corresponds to the output notebook file name.
-Here are guidelines on how to develop and add a new output notebook to this solution accelerator.
+Here are guidelines on how to develop and add a new output notebook to this solution accelerator following a [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) paradigm.

 1. First develop and test the new feature as a notebook (or DLT notebook) in a Databricks workspace.
 2. Create a new branch and prefix the branch name with your name.